Ighalo, Lawal send bold message to Atletico Madrid star Ademola Lookman

-Odion Ighalao, Garba Lawal Sends Strong Message to Super Eagles Winger Ademola Lookman
+Odion Ighalo, Garba Lawal Send Strong Message to Super Eagles Winger Ademola Lookman

-- Former Nigerian internationals, Odion Ighalo and Garba Lawal has reacted to the performance of Adeola Lookman since joining Atletico Madrid
+- Former Nigerian internationals, Odion Ighalo and Garba Lawal have reacted to the performance of Ademola Lookman since joining Atletico Madrid

 - Lookman has scored three goals and provided two assists in five appearances for Los Rojiblancos